defenseunicorns/uds-cli/adr/0009-bundle-media-types.md

 This "double pointer" is problematic because, while the [OCI spec](https://github.com/opencontainers/image-spec/blob/main/manifest.md) for image manifests doesn't necessary prohibit image manifests from pointing to image manifests, this leads to undesirable behavior in our [oras-go](https://github.com/oras-project/oras-go) client which breaks compatability across Docker's registry/v2 and GHCR OCI registries.

-The primary issue is multi-faceted but here are symptoms that have been observed:
+The issue is multi-faceted but here are symptoms that have been observed:
 - Docker's registry/v2 and GHCR store OCI artifacts differently.
 In the case of registry/v2, OCI layers can be pulled from either the `/blobs` or `/manifests` endpoint, effectively resulting in a flat file structure under the hood.
 However, GHCR follows the OCI spec more closely and specifically stores layers with the [image manifest](https://github.com/opencontainers/image-spec/blob/main/manifest.md#image-manifest) media type under `/manifests` and other layers under `/blobs`.
 - The `oras-go` client is unable to handle the "double pointer" structure of the bundle OCI artifact.
-ORAS encounters the bundle root manifest, stores its layers (including the Zarf image manifests).
-Then, when the Zarf image manifests are encountered, because the root is already present in the OCI store, the Zarf layers are skipped.
-This issue can be gotten around by forcing ORAS to push the Zarf image manifests to the `/blobs` endpoint, registry/v2 will still find it whether or not it's under `/blobs` or `/manifests`, and skip the rest of the layers.
+ORAS encounters the bundle root manifest and stores its layers (which are the Zarf image manifests).
+Then, when the Zarf image manifests are encountered, because the root is already present in the OCI store, the Zarf layers are skipped because ORAS thinks this sub-DAG has already been pushed.
+This issue can be gotten around by forcing ORAS to push the Zarf image manifests to the `/blobs` endpoint, but registry/v2 will still find it whether or not it's under `/blobs` or `/manifests`, and skip the rest of the layers.

 ## Alternatives

 The following solutions were attempted but did not work out:

 - Skip Zarf image manifests during ORAS operations and push them manually.
-Them doesn't work because when ORAS pushes the bundle root manifest, it fails with `MANIFEST_BLOB_UNKNOWN` because the layers in the bundle root manifest do not exist (because we tried to push them after calling `oras.Copy`)
+This doesn't work; when ORAS pushes the bundle root manifest, it fails with `MANIFEST_BLOB_UNKNOWN`.
+This is because the layers in the bundle root manifest (the Zarf image manifests) have been skipped.
 - Change the media type of the bundle root manifest itself.
 This results in `MANIFEST_INVALID` because both GHCR and Docker's registry/v2 expect the `index.json` to point to image manifests.

 Other potential solutions include:
-1. Force the media type of the layers in the bundle root manifest to be Zarf blobs layers,even though they actually point to Zarf image manifests.
+1. Force the media type of the layers in the bundle root manifest to be Zarf blobs layers, even though they actually point to Zarf image manifests.
 This is historically the way that UDS CLI has handled bundles and is verified to work.
-However, the cons of this approach include not being able to reuse existing Zarf OCI code and introducing custom OCI logic that can be difficult to grok.
     - **pros**: proven solution, works with existing UDS CLI code, code has been significantly refactored and commented for easier readability and maintainability, still reuses a lot of `zoci` and  `pkg/oci` code
     - **cons**: could potentially reuse even more `zoci` and `pkg/oci` code to make the solution more robust and easier to maintain, can still be difficult to grok

-1. Use more abstracted `zoci` and `defenseunicorns/pkg/oci` functions to push portions of the bundle to OCI registries; then layer the custom OCI logic on the top.
+1. Use more abstracted `zoci` and `pkg/oci` functions to push portions of the bundle to OCI registries; then layer the custom, bundle-specific OCI logic on top.
     - **pros**: sharing more code across products, potentially easier to maintain and grok
     - **cons**: shared code means products are more tightly coupled and more susceptible to breaking changes, unproven solution (not sure if these even works) and would require significant refactoring of existing code